docmost/docs/docs/user-guide/pages.md

 ## Page History

-Docmost keeps a history of changes made to each page.
+Docmost automatically saves page history as you edit.
+During the first 5 minutes after a page is created, snapshots are saved every minute.
+After that, history is saved every 5 minutes during an edit session.

 To access page history:

 1. Open the **page menu (...)**.
 2. Click **Page history**.
-3. Browse previous versions and restore if needed.
+3. Browse the list of saved versions on the right.
+4. Select a version to view a **diff highlight** showing what changed compared to the current version.
+5. Click **Restore** to revert the page to a previous version.

 ## Sharing

+You can share individual pages publicly with anyone, even people outside your workspace.

+To share a page:

+1. Open the page you want to share.
-Pages can be shared publicly when public sharing is enabled at the workspace level.
-Click the **Share** button or the **globe icon** to manage sharing settings.
+2. Click the **Share** button or the **globe icon** in the page toolbar.
+3. Toggle sharing on to generate a public link.

+### Sharing Options

+- **Include subpages** - When enabled, all child pages under the shared page are also publicly accessible.
+- **Allow search engine indexing** - When enabled, search engines can index the shared page.
+When disabled, the page is still accessible via link but hidden from search results.

+### Sharing Controls

+Public sharing can be controlled at two levels:

+- **Workspace level** - Admins can disable public sharing for the entire workspace in **Settings > General**.
+- **Space level** - Space admins can disable public sharing for individual spaces in **Space Settings**.

+Workspace-level settings take precedence over space-level settings.
+If public sharing is disabled at either level, all previously shared pages under that scope will be automatically unshared.

+### Managing Shared Pages

+To view all publicly shared pages in your workspace:

+1. Go to **Settings > Public sharing**.
+2. Browse the list of all currently shared pages.

 ## Export